microsoft/MLOS/doc/README.md

 make -C .. doc
 ```

-> This will also run some checks on the documentation.
+This will also run some checks on the documentation.

+> When running this command in a tight loop, it may be useful to run with `SKIP_COVERAGE=true` to avoid re-running the test and coverage checks each time a python file changes.

 ## Testing